Mberic/roulette/README.md

 ## About

-This is a two-player zero-sum game built on the Axelar network.
-It's based on Russian Roulette.
-The goal of each player is to guess if a random number is even or odd.
-The game uses Chainlink's Verifiable Random Function (VRF) as its random number generator (RNG).
+This is a two-player zero-sum game built using Chainlink's Verifiable Random Function (VRF) as its random number generator (RNG).
+The game uses the Axelar network to give it cross-chain functionality.
+Players on both the Ethereum network and Binance can access it.

+The goal of each player is to guess if the bullet chamber is loaded or not.
 Each player sends $6 worth of ETH to the contract address (address payable).
-Winner takes it all.
-However, the game-creator retains a 6% charge.
+The winner takes it all.
+However, the game creator retains a 10% charge.

 If after 6 rounds there's no winner, the contract generates 3 random numbers and then randomly chooses one of the two players to make the first guess on whether the majority of the 3 numbers is even or odd.

-Whatever the first player chooses (odd or even) , the opposite is automatically assigned to the other player.
+Whatever the first player chooses (odd or even), the opposite is automatically assigned to the other player.
 The contract then chooses the winner and assigns them the prize.

 ## Installing